Our Barcodes Explained

 A barcode is a symbol that visually encodes numbers using differently sized black bars, allowing a scanner to read and retrieve the numbers which the bars represent.
-Barcodes are primarily used in retail environments, where each barcode has a different product assigned to although there are other applications.
+Barcodes are primarily used in retail environments, where each barcode number is assigned to a different product variation or SKU.

 This system has many benefits, which are why barcodes are ubiquitous in retail stores around the world.
 These benefits include:

 - Quickly pulling up accurate pricing information at the checkout

 - Reducing human error by using an electronic scanner

 - Keeping track of stock changes in real-time